TBear79/winston-fast-rabbitmq/README.md

 ## Options

-You can of course provide options for setting up the transport and AMQP.
+You can of course provide options for setting up the transport and for amqplib.

 ### level

 String

-Default: 'info'.
+Default: 'info'

 Sets the minimum required level for sending the log to RabbitMQ.
 You can find the levels [here](https://www.npmjs.com/package/winston#logging-levels).

 ### applicationId

+DEPRECATED!!
+Use appId instead.

+### appId

 String

-Default: ''.
+Default: ''

 A name for the application sends the message.
 Used in the receiving application to identify where the message came from.